Kilt, Holyrood tartan

 No. Variety is the spice of life.

-That you must be gay, a crossdresser, a tranvestite or otherwise somehow queer?
+That you must be gay, a crossdresser, a transvestite or otherwise somehow queer?
 For wearing a kilt?
 Neglect those people.
-They are not worth giving any thoughts at all.
+They are in a league not worth considering at all.
 Besides, time is with you.
-The world is becoming more and more tolerent.
-It is ok to be gay, and it is becoming ok for men (and women) to be gender-fluid, andregoneous and transgender.
-The fact that these groups overall in the civilized part of the world are being well accepted, means that it is no problem for a man to wear a kilt.
+The world is becoming even more tolerant.
+It is ok to be gay, and it is becoming ok for men (and women) to be gender-fluid, androgynous and transgender.
+The fact that these groups in most parts of the civilised world are being fully accepted means that it is no problem for a man to wear a kilt, a skirt or a dress.
+Of course, some men in kilts are gay, but so what?
+Most gay men wear trousers.
+And hardly any crossdresser should ever think of wearing a manly garment like a kilt.

 How do you start wearing a kilt in public?

 The answer should be, open the door and out you go.
-But for most men it is not as simple as that.
+But for most men, it is not as simple as that.
 If a man wants a tattoo, he'll get it.
-If he wants his hairs to grow long he will have them to.
-If he wants his tongue, nose, lip, ear or any other part of his body pierced, he will have it done.
-But if he wants to wear a kilt, which is definitely considered a man's garment, he might not dare to wear it out, because of a slight resemblance with a woman's skirt or just because it is different.
+If he wants his hair to grow long, he will have to.
+If he wants his tongue, nose, lip, ears, or any other part of his body pierced, he will have it done.
+However, if he wants to wear a kilt, which is definitely considered a men's garment, he might be afraid to wear it out, because of a slight resemblance to a woman's skirt or just because it is different.
 It is ridiculous, don't you agree?

 Yes, it might be a good idea.
 No rumours, then.
 No secrets.
 But how?

-You might simply tell them up front that you have got a kilt and have been out wearing it.
-Or you could have them see pictures on your phone, showing your new car or whatever and in some of them you are accidently wearing a kilt as the most natural thing in the world.
-Then they shall ask and you shall answer their questions.
+Or you could have them see pictures on your phone, showing your new car, a vintage camera you have bought, pictures from your last holiday abroad or whatever, and in some of them you, as the most natural thing in the world, are wearing a kilt.
+Then they shall ask, and you shall answer their questions.
+And if they don't ask, they'll know nevertheless.

 But you can also just start wearing it in public and take it step by step.
-People, with whom you are acquainted, will ask, of course, and you must tell them about your reasons why (comfort, variety, difference or simply that you like wearing it) and how you got the idea in the first place.
-You might have seen a man in a kilt in a street or on tv and found it looking good or comfortable, then given it a second thought, googled kilts and inspired by websites you have bought one and have started wearing it.
+People, with whom you are acquainted, will, of course, when seeing you, ask, and you must tell them about your reasons-why (comfort, variety, difference or simply that you like wearing it) and how you got the idea in the first place.
+You might have seen a man in a kilt on the street or on TV, and you found it looked good or comfortable.
+Then, giving it a second thought, you have googled kilt.
+Inspired by websites, you have then bought one and started wearing it.

-By all means, social media, like Facebook, Twitter, Pinterest, and Instagram are great.
-Post pictures of you in your kilt and explicitely tell about the advantages.
-Or don't mention it at all, just pictures showing you in a kilt when taking the dog out or sitting at a cafe, having a coffee.
-The kilt only has to be implied in the picture.
-Social media might be the most efficient way to communicate the news.
-With that step behind you, everything is much easier.
+You might post pictures of yourself in your kilt and explicitly talk about the advantages.
+Or you don't mention it at all, just let pictures speak for themselves.
+They might show you taking the dog out or sitting at a cafe, having a coffee.
+The kilt just has to be implied in the picture.

 Kilt at sunset